Recurrent corneal erosion

-Recurrent corneal erosion is a disorder of the eyes characterized by the failure of the cornea's outermost layer of epithelial cells to attach to the underlying basement membrane (Bowman's layer).
+Recurrent corneal erosion (RCE) is a disorder of the eyes characterized by the failure of the cornea's outermost layer of epithelial cells to attach to the underlying basement membrane (Bowman's layer).
 The condition is excruciatingly painful because the loss of these cells results in the exposure of sensitive corneal nerves.
 This condition can often leave patients with temporary blindness due to extreme light sensitivity (photophobia).

 Signs and symptoms

 Symptoms include recurring attacks of severe acute ocular pain, foreign-body sensation, photophobia (i.e. sensitivity to bright lights), and tearing often at the time of awakening or during sleep when the eyelids are rubbed or opened.
 Signs of the condition include corneal abrasion or localized roughening of the corneal epithelium, sometimes with map-like lines, epithelial dots or microcysts, or fingerprint patterns.
 An epithelial defect may be present, usually in the inferior interpalpebral zone.

 Cause

 Most cases of recurrent corneal erosion are acquired.
-There is often a history of recent corneal injury (corneal abrasion or ulcer), but also may be due to corneal dystrophy or corneal disease.
-In other words, one may develop corneal erosions as a result of another disorder, such as map-dot fingerprint dystrophy.
+There is often a history of recent corneal injury, such as corneal abrasion or ulcer, but also may be idiopathic or due to corneal dystrophy or corneal disease.
+In other words, one may develop corneal erosions as a result of another disorder, such as epithelial basement membrane dystrophy (EBMD).

 Familial corneal erosions occur in dominantly inherited recurrent corneal erosion dystrophy (ERED) in which COL17A1 gene is mutated.